cachix/devenv/docs/community/contributing.md

 Join our community on [Discord](https://discord.gg/naMgvexb6q) to get discuss the development of devenv.

-We need help with a variety of areas like [adding support for any language](https://github.com/cachix/devenv/tree/main/src/modules/languages) or creating modules for processes of common software like [redis](https://github.com/cachix/devenv/issues/1).
+We need help with a variety of areas like [adding support for a language](https://github.com/cachix/devenv/tree/main/src/modules/languages) or creating modules for processes of common software like [redis](https://github.com/cachix/devenv/issues/1).

 When contributing, please note that smaller pull requests have a higher chance of being accepted and those with tests will be prioritized.